DigitalCommons/open-data-and-maps/README.md

 ## DCAP-SSE and ESS Global

 We are using [DCAP-SSE](http://purl.org/essglobal/wiki) and the ESSGlobal RDF Vocabulary, created by the ESS Global Taskforce.
-In so doing, we are also vlidating that work, as we are very early adopters.
-When we encounter issues, these may be raised here, and may also appear in the [ESS Global wiiki](http://www.maltas.org/wiki-essglobal/doku.php?id=process#issues).
+In so doing, we are also validating that work, as we are very early adopters.
+When we encounter issues, these may be raised here, and may also appear in the [ESS Global wiki](http://www.maltas.org/wiki-essglobal/doku.php?id=process#issues).